Mexican Food: Green Corn Tamales

-Preparing Green Corn Tamales
+How to make Green Corn Tamales

-Quick corn tamales recipes
+green corn tamales

 To make green corn tamales, or any meat tamale, from scratch you need to start with actual corn, scraped from the cob (save the husks!).
 In Spanish, this is called masa.